dwang181/selectivecal/README.md

 # On Calibrating Semantic Segmentation Models: Analyses and An Algorithm (CVPR 2023)
 [\[Paper\]](https://arxiv.org/pdf/2212.12053.pdf)

-We provide a systematic study on the calibration of semantic segmentation models and propose a simple yet effective approach.
+We provide a systematic study on the calibration of semantic segmentation models and propose a simple yet effective approach of selective scaling.
 Source code is released for selective scaling.
 Common questions could be discussed in the issues.

 # Miscalibration Obeservation for Semantic Segmentation Models
 ![alt text][miscalibration]